Wylie East High School Attendance Policies

 *Note: the school reserves the right to refuse any documentation that is deemed unacceptable*

-- Hand written note with parent signature.
+- A handwritten note with a parent signature.

 All notes must include: